 1. Be sure to repeat new information at least 7 times the first day learning it.
 Then review it every day until it is mastered.
 Periodic review is necessary also, like once a week, to make sure it goes into long-term memory because if you don’t use it, you lose it.

 2. Try not to add more than seven pieces of information at one time since this is all that will be retained in working memory.

 2. Use actions to emphasize key parts of the sentence or facts.

 3. Write the information out and use pictures for key parts of the sentence or facts.

 4. Write the information on a white board and erase a word or fact in a list with each repetition.

-Whether you educate classically or not, take advantage of the early years when your child is a sponge for knowledge and has a joy of repetition to do memory work – that is, to memorize and repeat facts, lists and vocabulary in as many areas as you can!
+Whether you educate classically or not, take advantage of the early years when your child is a sponge for knowledge and has a joy of repetition to memorize and repeat facts, lists and vocabulary in as many areas as you can!
 Knowledge stacking leads to understanding leads to wisdom.
 Have fun memorizing!